Continuing Certification (MOC) Advisory Committees

 Joseph Peter Santoro, PhD

-NYU Langone Hospital – Long Island, Mineola, New York
+NYU Langone Hospital – Long Island, Mineola, NY

 Joseph Peter Santoro, PhD, is the assistant director of medical physics at NYU Langone Hospital – Long Island and a clinical professor of medical physics at NYU Long Island School of Medicine.
 He has been practicing medical physics for 16 years.